WHS-PRO-018 Remotely Piloted Aircraft Procedure

-The purpose of this procedure is to ensure James Cook University (JCU) manages authorised operations of Remotely Piloted Aircraft (RPA) so that all operations are carried out safely and comply with all applicable rules, laws and regulations.
+This procedure documents how James Cook University (JCU) manages authorised operations of Remotely Piloted Aircraft (RPA) and Model Aircraft (MA) so that operations are carried out safely and comply with all applicable rules, laws and regulations.

-This Procedure applies to all JCU RPA Operations.
+This Procedure applies to all JCU RPA/MA operations.

-Any JCU RPA Operation, regardless of its purpose, and regardless of the type, size or weight of the RPA used, must be authorised in accordance with this Procedure.
+Any JCU RPA/MA operation, regardless of its purpose, and regardless of the type, size or weight of the RPA/MA used, must be authorised in accordance with this Procedure.